This is the creative writing program I wanted to take when I was an emerging author — but I couldn’t find it anywhere.

-Subscribe to receive my letters so you don’t miss news about The Story Intensive.
+Subscribe to receive my letters below so you don’t miss news about the Story Intensive.

 Suitable for students in all time zones, The Story Intensive is offered every year in the fall.

-The Story Intensive is set up like a semester of a traditional MFA creative writing program (really, it’s that rigorous!), with a devoted teacher and six to eight classmates.
+The Story Intensive is set up the way I used to teach it in my living room, with a devoted teacher and six to eight classmates.

 In addition to the seven lessons offered, master classes—interviews and conversations with successful authors such as Margaret Atwood, George Saunders, and Karen Joy Fowler—enrich The Story Intensive program.